awsdocs/aws-organizations-docs/doc_source/services-that-can-integrate-cloudformation.md

 You can enable trusted access using either the AWS CloudFormation StackSets console or the AWS Organizations console\.

+**Important**
+We strongly recommend that you enable trusted access by using the AWS CloudFormation Stacksets console\.
+This enables AWS CloudFormation Stacksets to perform required setup tasks\.

 **To enable trusted access using the AWS CloudFormation Stacksets console**
 See [Enable Trusted Access with AWS Organizations](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-orgs-enable-trusted-access.html) in the AWS CloudFormation User Guide\.